Kick Buttowski: Suburban Daredevil: Development

 Corsaro has stated that he was thinking about his own childhood when he drew the character in 2002 and subsequently began developing the idea for a TV series.
-Kick was originally named Kid Knievel, but the name was changed for legal reasons, and was slightly different from the original vision of himself.
+Originally named Kid Knievel, Kick was renamed for legal reasons and slightly redesigned from his initial concept.
 He was much smaller.
 He had blue stars on his helmet and blue stripes on his clothing in an apparent homage to Evel Knievel.
-Many of the show's humorous characters and locations were inspired by Corsaro's hometown of Stoneham, Massachusetts.
+Many of the show's characters and locations were inspired by Corsaro's hometown of Stoneham, Massachusetts.

-Kick Buttowski: Suburban Daredevil started production on December 19, 2008, under a name Kid Knievel.
+Kick Buttowski: Suburban Daredevil started production on December 19, 2008, under the name Kid Knievel.
 The title was changed to Kick Buttowski on April 4, 2009.
 In early December 2009, it was announced that the series would premiere on February 13, 2010, exactly one year after the launch of Disney XD (replacement of Jetix and Toon Disney), and the premiere of its first original series, Aaron Stone.
 The series's stunt coordinator is Robbie Knievel, the son of Evel Knievel.

 The pilot was written and developed by Devin Bunje and Nick Stanton, who eventually left the project to work on another Disney XD series, Zeke and Luther.
 The pilot was later split into the first two episodes of the series, "Dead Man's Drop" and "Stumped".

 Full production

-In January 2010, it was announced that the series will debut on Disney XD, on February 13, 2010, premiering exactly one year after the launch of Disney XD, with two episodes airing on the first day.
+In January 2010, it was announced that the series would debut on Disney XD on February 13, 2010, premiering exactly one year after the launch of Disney XD, with two episodes airing on the first day.

 In June 2010, Disney XD ordered a second season for the spring of 2011.
-In March 2011, it was announced that second season would premiere on April 30, that same year.
+In March 2011, it was announced that second season would premiere on April 30.